lisawhite100/PDpheno-mixture/README.md

 # PDpheno-mixture
-Defining the pharmacodynamic phenotype of artemisinin resistant falciparum malaria
+Defining the in vivo phenotype of artemisinin resistant falciparum malaria